This page will be dedicated to both the weekly Winlink assignments as well as the Map displaying all of those that participated with the reports.

 When: Weekly starting at 5:00pm MDT Wednesday thru 6:00pm MDT Thursday

 How: Each week the Winlink scenario or request will be sent out and published on the CO ARES R1D1 website.
 Each participant should follow the instructions as closely as possible.
 While we are working towards all operators to send Winlink messages via RF, we will accept those that use the Telnet Winlink for the current time to aid in the learning process.

-This week we will be tasking participants to send a “Local Weather Report” form.
+In addition, this week we will also be tasking participants to send a “Winlink Check In” form.
 To find this template follow the instructions below:

 1. Open your Winlink program